onpuppet/puppet-autofs/CONTRIBUTING.md

 can use `BEAKER_destroy=no` and `BEAKER_provision=no`.
 On the first run you will at least need `BEAKER_provision` set to yes (the default).
 The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_files`.

+## CI integration

+This project includes an ant build.xml for your convenience.
+To trigger it, just start `ant`